Grant-Leon Ranos: International career

 Despite being born in Germany, in 2023 Ranos acquired Armenian citizenship and chose to represent Armenia internationally.
 In March of the same year, he received his first call-up to the Armenian senior national team for a UEFA Euro 2024 qualifying match against Turkey and a friendly match against Cyprus, respectively.

 He then won his first cap for Armenia by starting the latter game, on 28 March 2023 in the process, Ranos also scored his first two international goals, as the friendly eventually ended in a 2–2 draw.
 Ranos' first competitive start was a UEFA Euro 2024 qualifying match versus Wales on 16 June 2023.
 Ranos scored two goals to help Armenia to a 4–2 victory.

 On 22 March 2025, coach John van 't Schip removed him from the Armenian national team.
 The decision came after the player reportedly pressured the coach to include him in the lineup for the match against Georgia in Tbilisi.
 The coach became upset over the player's insistence, leading to his removal from the squad.
 It was later reported that the player refused to remain with the national team and declared "firewall forever."
+He returned to the national team after van 't Schip was replaced by Yeghishe Melikyan in August 2025.